-In Dynamics 365, you can search for records across multiple entities by using Relevance Search or Categorized Search.
+In Dynamics 365 for Customer Engagement, you can search for records across multiple entities by using Relevance Search or Categorized Search.
 Relevance Search returns search results, sorted by relevance, in a single list.
 Categorized Search returns search results grouped by entity types, such as accounts, contacts, or leads.
 To find records of one type only, you can use the Quick Find View in the entity's grid.

 What is Relevance Search?

 Relevance Search delivers fast and comprehensive results across multiple entities in a single list, sorted by relevance.
-It uses a dedicated search service external to Dynamics 365 (powered by Azure) to boost Dynamics 365 search performance.
+It uses a dedicated search service external to Dynamics 365 for Customer Engagement (powered by Azure) to boost Customer Engagement search performance.

-Relevance Search is available in addition to other Dynamics 365 searches you are already familiar with.
-You can continue using single-entity Quick Find on the entity grid or Multi-Entity Quick Find (called Categorized Search, if you have Relevance Search enabled) by using Search Dynamics 365 data on the navigation bar.
+Relevance Search is available in addition to other Customer Engagement searches you are already familiar with.
+You can continue using single-entity Quick Find on the entity grid or Multi-Entity Quick Find (called Categorized Search, if you have Relevance Search enabled) by using Search Dynamics 365 for Customer Engagement apps data on the navigation bar.
 For more comprehensive and faster results, we recommend using Relevance Search.

 Relevance Search brings the following enhancements and benefits:

 Improves performance with external indexing and Azure Search technology.